 Trading Fee: £0

+Other fees apply.
 Click here to learn more about Plum's automatic investments.
+Capital at risk.

 Charges

-£0 (you do not need to subscribe to Plum Plus or Plum Pro to use the pension product)
+Subscription Fee: £0 (you do not need to subscribe to Plum Pro or Plum Premium to use the pension product)

 Product Provider Fee: 0.45% per year

+Other fees apply.
 Click here to learn more about the Plum Pension.
+Capital at risk.

 Automatic Utility Switch